python-amazon-mws/python-amazon-mws/docs/source/reference/MWSResponse.rst

 :py:class:`DotDict <mws.utils.collections.DotDict>` accessible from
 :py:meth:`MWSResponse.parsed <mws.response.MWSResponse.parsed>`.

-For more details on working with the parsed content, please see :doc:`dotDict`.
+For more details on working with the parsed content, please see :doc:`DotDict`.

 Original response access
 ========================